DeepMotion/Animate-3D-REST-API/README.md

 }
 ```
 ```
-<upload_url> should match url returned from GET /uploadrequest
+<upload_url> should match url returned from GET /upload request
-AND the video needs to be uploaded to that url inGCS before calling this API
+AND the video needs to be uploaded to that url in GCS before calling this API
 ```
 ```